7 TIPS FOR STAYING HUMAN IN A TIME OF SOCIAL DISTANCING

 When we’re told we can’t do the things we normally do freely, that we can’t be with our dearest friends or go to the places we love, we can easily feel cut off and disconnected.
 But we can also see this challenge as an opportunity to reconnect with ourselves.
 Consider putting down your phone for a few minutes, taking a break from the madness of a chaotic news cycle, and just sitting quietly.
 Taking a few deep breaths can help, but so can reading a beloved book, journaling, listening to this podcast about Bucket Lists, and planning for goals you want to accomplish.

 Sometimes when our schedules are thrown out of whack, we can steal some moments just for us, to reflect, to dream big, to enjoy, or even simply to live this moment with appreciation and wonder.
 And if that doesn’t work, there’s always Schitt’s Creek.

 7. A Smile Is a Gift

-And one final tip--when you do encounter others, while you should of course do your best to be safe, don’t hesitate to smile, nod, and acknowledge your fellow humans, even if they are strangers.
+And one final tip--when you do encounter others, while you should of course do your best to be safe, don’t hesitate to smile, nod, and acknowledge your fellow humans, even if they are strangers, and even if you're wearing a mask.
+I noted the other day that you can still detect a smile from a mask-wearing human.
 The smallest sign of connection in a time of such global separation can be contagious in a good way.
 It can be a lifeline that will help get us through as we navigate these uncharted waters.